CIMR-Algos/MultiParameter_ATBD/book/baseline_algorithm_definition.md

 ```

-## Algorithm Assumptions and Simplifications
+## Algorithm assumptions and simplifications

 Compared to individual state-of-the-art algorithms for the retrieval of individual quantities, the
 multi-parameter retrieval uses a simplified approach.
 Particular trade-offs